CL 25 ‘Southdown Sheep’ and CL 26 ‘Convolvulus Leaves, Flower, and Bud’

 At the New Baxter Society Baxter Exhibition at the NEC in Birmingham in 2019 I met John Wilson, a very interesting retired academic that had written a dissertation on 19th century photographically illustrated books supervised by Prof Twyman at Reading University some years before and also an expert on books on the history of Agriculture.
 We discussed many things and afterwards he sent me some very detailed images of the ‘Annual’ version of this publication and confirmed my thoughts that the ‘Annual’ had come first, this was altered to the more commonly seen ‘Gleaner’ and lastly, used in a ‘Supplement’ to another of John Baxter’s publications.

-Baxter’s brother William had stated in his evidence before the Privy Council at Baxter Patent application that Southdown Sheep was most probably the first print by the patent process, and was one of the prints used in his patent application in April 1835.
-Looking at copies of the print I have to hand the signs of a steel key plate are not obvious.
+Baxter’s brother William had stated in his evidence before the Privy Council at Baxter Patent application that Southdown Sheep was most probably the first print by the patent process, and was one of the prints used in his detailed patent specification submitted on 23rd April 1836, just within the 6 months window allowed after the patent was granted on 23rd Oct 1835.
+In the notes Baxter states that the example of the print submitted is actually printed from a copper plate.
+Looking at copies of the print I have to hand the signs of a key plate are not obvious.
 Convolvulus is not printed by the patent process.

 The three ‘different’ books that these two prints appear in are: